Setupad/Setupad-Prebid-Mobile-Integration-Documentation/swift_documentation/sdk_integration.md

                 }
             default:
                 break
         }
     }
+    Prebid.shared.shareGeoLocation = true
+    PrebidMobile.setTimeoutMillis(3000)
 }
 ```
+`ACCOUNT_ID` is a placeholder for Prebid account ID.
 The `setTimeoutMillis` sets how much time bidders have to submit their bids.
 It is important to choose a sufficient timeout - if it is too short, there is a chance to get less bids, and if it is too long, it can slow down ad loading and user might wait too long for the ads to appear.
 If the `setShareGeoLocation` flag is set to true, then Prebid Mobile will send the user’s geolocation to Prebid Server.
+Setting `setPbsDebug()` to `true` adds a debug flag ("test": 1) into Prebid auction request, which allows to display only test ads and see full Prebid auction response.
+If none of this required, you can set `pbsDebug()` to false.

 [CocoaPods]: https://cocoapods.org/
 [SKAdNetworkItems]: https://developers.google.com/ad-manager/mobile-ads-sdk/ios/quick-start#expandable-1